jchen577/Planting_101_121/README.md

 We anticipate that implementing procedural generation and ensuring that it integrates smoothly with our game’s mechanics will be the most challenging aspect of the project.
 Balancing randomness and creating a compelling yet consistent experience will require careful tuning.
 Unpredictable player actions may also lead to unforseen challenges and bugs.
 Additionally, transitioning from TypeScript to JavaScript may introduce some technical hurdles as we adapt our codebase to the new environment.

+## F0 Software Requirements:
+[F0.a] You control a character moving over a 2D grid.
+[F0.b] You advance time manually in the turn-based simulation.
+[F0.c] You can reap or sow plants on grid cells only when you are near them.
+[F0.d] Grid cells have sun and water levels.
+The incoming sun and water for each cell is somehow randomly generated each turn.
+Sun energy cannot be stored in a cell (it is used immediately or lost) while water moisture can be slowly accumulated over several turns.
+[F0.e] Each plant on the grid has a distinct type (e.g. one of 3 species) and a growth level (e.g. “level 1”, “level 2”, “level 3”).
+[F0.f] Simple spatial rules govern plant growth based on sun, water, and nearby plants (growth is unlocked by satisfying conditions).
+[F0.g] A play scenario is completed when some condition is satisfied (e.g. at least X plants at growth level Y or above).